emilyriederer/Rtistic/README.md

 - Since vignettes serve as long-form documentation, add some descriptive text about what motivated this theme

 ### RMarkdown Style Instructions

+#### Defining CSS for your theme

+- Check out existing themes linked in the Resources section below for inspiration (and reuse!)
+- Open up the `scratchpad/rmd-theme-demo.Rmd` file and play around with the supplied CSS to understand the options
+- Iterate until you like the settings you have made.
+Like `ggplot2`, RMarkdown has very nice defaults, so don't feel obligated to make major -- or any -- changes if you don't want to.
+- Make a copy of the `inst/rmarkdown/resources/my-styles.css` file in the same folder.
+Rename it as `{theme}-styles.css`.
+Move your CSS code from the scratchpad into this file

+#### Defining a footer for your theme

+- TBD

+#### Defining the theme

+- Make a copy of the `R/my-html-format.R` file in the same folder.
+Rename it as `{theme}-html-format.R`
+- Change the name of the function being defined to `{theme}_html_format`
+- Edit the lines of code that provide the filepath for `css` and `footer` to the files you have defined
+- Pull up the documentation for `rmarkdown::html_document()`, learn about the other parameters you can pass in, and decide if there are any other changes that you want to make
+- Update the documentation to describe your theme

 ## Resources